survivejs/react-book/manuscript/linting_in_webpack.md

 }
 ```

 Note how we can define severity of an individual rule by passing it a number.
-Zero or ´false` would mean a rule is set off.
+Zero or `false` would mean a rule is set off.
 One would mark it as a warning.
 Two would yield an error.
 In some cases you can pass additional parameters to a rule by using an array notation.

 If you hit `npm run lint` now, you should get some errors and warnings to fix depending on the rules you have set up.
 Go ahead and fix them if there are any.
 You can check [the book site](https://github.com/survivejs/webpack) for potential fixes if you get stuck.